 Presiding officers must know all the rules that govern the chamber.
 They will be the ones who are asked procedural questions and are charged with knowing what the chamber must do after a particular motion or action.
 Prior to the session, the P.O. should determine the number of votes that makes a two-thirds supermajority as this number will not fluctuate during the session.
 The P.O. can then make reference to this number as needed throughout the round.
-She fill still need to calculate majority votes as they occur to account for abstentions and students who are out of the chamber.
+She will still need to calculate majority votes as they occur to account for abstentions and students who are out of the chamber.

 Presiding officers should also aim to minimize unnecessary rhetoric.
 Often, they have a tendency to be wordy when running the chamber.
 This wastes time that could be used for additional speeches.
 After each questioning period is over, the P.O. should seat the speaker, and then wait a few seconds to see if there are any motions.
-After entertaining all motions, the presiding officer should simply say, "Affirmative/Negative speakers please residing officers are often those who say the least.
+After entertaining all motions, the presiding officer should simply say, "Affirmative/Negative speakers please rise."
+This is efficient and does not waste time.
+The best presiding officers are often those who say the least.